Byzantine literature: Further reading

-There is no comprehensive history of Byzantine literature written in English, although the Oxford Dictionary of Byzantium provides excellent coverage of individual authors and topics.
+There is no comprehensive history of Byzantine literature written in English; the closest is the 2021 The Oxford Handbook of Byzantine Literature, although the editor notes that "Conspicuous is the lack of any historical overview of the eleven hundred years of Byzantine Greek literature; the task is too demanding and complex to fit in this volume, and I hope to return to it in the future" (p.
+13).
+The Oxford Dictionary of Byzantium provides excellent coverage of individual authors and topics.
 The chapters of Horrocks that cover the medieval period are useful for the "language question."
 The History of Kazhdan covers only the early period.
 Beaton and Lauxtermann are useful on "low" and "high" verse, respectively.

 The study of Byzantine literature as a self-sufficient discipline originated in the German-speaking world, and the most important general surveys are written in this language.
 Beck and Hunger remain the standard works on theological and secular literature, respectively, although Krumbacher and Moravcsik are still valuable.
 Rosenqvist is a recent and useful introduction to the subject.